-Yelich hits for cycle, Brewers beat Reds 13-12 in 10 innings
+Yelich Hits For Cycle, Brewers Beat Reds 13-12 In 10 Innings

 Taylor Williams threw an up-and-in pitch to Lorenzen, who was trying to bunt with two runners aboard and two strikes.
 The ball deflected off Lorenzen’s bat as he pulled away, and plate umpire Tony Randazzo ruled — over the objection of Brewers manager Craig Counsell — that Lorenzen was trying to avoid the pitch rather than bunt it.

-Given an extra chance, Lorenzen connected on the next pitch for his fourth homer of the season, flipping his bat as he rounded the bases.
+Given an extra chance, on the next pitch for his fourth homer of the season, flipping his bat as he rounded the bases.

 REDS MOVES